Health & Fitness Calculators

 ((Bust - Waist) ≥ 9" or (Hips - Waist) ≥ 10")

-This is your body shape if the difference between your bust and hips is less than or equal to 1 inch AND the difference between your hips and bust is less than 3.6 inches.
+You fall into the traditional hourglass category if the difference between your bust and hips is less than or equal to 1 inch AND the difference between your hips and bust is less than 3.6 inches.

 Bottom Hourglass Body Shape